 \subsection{Federated Transfer Learning}

-FTL assumes two clients that shares only a small portion of samples or features.
-The goal of FTL is to create a model that can predict labels on the client that does not possess labels (target client), by transferring the knowledge of the other client that does possess labels (source client) to the target client.
+FTL assumes two clients that share only a small portion of samples or features.
+FTL aims to create a model that can predict labels on the client that does not possess labels (target client), by transferring the knowledge of the other client that does possess labels (source client) to the target client.

 Figure \ref{LM_FTL} shows an overall of the FTL learning protocol.
 As noted above, two types of entities participate in FTL: